 Line 7.
-Enter reimbursements received from your employer (or third party) for expenses shown in Step 1 that weren't reported to you in Box 1 of your Form W-2.
+Enter reimbursements received from your employer (or third party) for expenses shown in Step 1 that were not reported to you in Box 1 of your Form W-2.
 This includes reimbursements reported under code "L" in Box 12 of Form W-2.
-Amounts reported under code "L" are reimbursements you received for business expenses that weren't included as wages on Form W-2 because the expenses met specific substantiation requirements.
+Amounts reported under code "L" are reimbursements you received for business expenses that were not included as wages on Form W-2 because the expenses met specific substantiation requirements.

-Generally, when your employer pays for your expenses, the payments shouldn't be included in Box 1 of your Form W-2 if, within a reasonable period of time, you:
+Generally, when your employer pays for your expenses, the payments should not be included in Box 1 of your Form W-2 if, within a reasonable period of time, you: